-The Minnesota LakeBrowser is an online interactive lake water clarity/quality tool with Landsat-derived classifications of lake clarity of more than 10,500 lakes measured nine times from 1975 to 2015.
+The Minnesota LakeBrowser is an online interactive lake water clarity/quality tool with Landsat-derived classifications of lake clarity of more than 10,500 lakes measured 11 times from 1975-2018.
 It also includes searchable statewide maps of chlorophyll concentrations and CDOM levels for several recent years.
 The chlorophyll classifications are based on the European Sentinel-2 satellites.

 Typically, the LakeBrowser is used to find water clarity or quality information for particular Minnesota lakes.
 To do so, you can either zoom in and out of areas to locate the lake of interest, or search lakes by typing the lake name in the Search box.
 Once you have found the lake, you can display maps by year of lake clarity, chlorophyll a and CDOM, and retrieve lake information from the Minnesota Pollution Control Agency (PCA) and Department of Natural Resources (DNR).